PS-Ganegoda/PS-Ganegoda/README.md

-<h5 align="center">I am an undergraduate student at the University of Colombo School of Computing, pursuing a B.Sc. in Computer Science.
-Throughout my academic journey, I have built a strong foundation in software development, critical thinking, and problem-solving.

-Currently, I am gaining valuable industry exposure at Paraqum Technologies, where I serve as both a Software Engineering Intern and a Quality Assurance Intern.
-These dual roles have allowed me to experience the complete software development lifecycle — from designing user-friendly interfaces to ensuring software quality through meticulous testing and close collaboration with development teams.

-I have also been actively involved in several clubs and societies, holding various positions that have helped me expand my network and grow both personally and professionally.
-These experiences have enriched my leadership, communication, and teamwork skills.

-I am continuously seeking new opportunities to enhance my skill set and make a meaningful contribution to the IT industry.
-With a deep passion for Quality Assurance, I aspire to deliver software solutions that are not only innovative but also reliable and of the highest quality.</h5>
+<h4 align="center">👋 Hi there!
+I'm Piumi Ganegoda, an enthusiastic and detail-oriented Associate Quality Assurance Engineer at Eleos Web Tech, currently pursuing a B.Sc. in Computer Science at the University of Colombo School of Computing.

+🔍 I have a strong passion for both software development and software quality assurance, with a solid academic foundation in programming, system design, and problem-solving.
+My current role allows me to work closely with development teams, contributing to delivering high-quality and user-centric software products.

+🌱 I'm always exploring new ways to enhance software reliability and usability.
+With a deep commitment to quality, I aim to make meaningful contributions to the tech industry by building robust and impactful digital solutions.</h4>

 <p align="center">📫 How to reach me <strong>piumisarangag@gmail.com</strong></p>